Venice Beach

 Caspersen is known as a great place for collecting shells.
 It's also

-the best beach for finding pre-historic sharks' teeth.
+the best beach for finding pre-historic sharks' teeth like the dime